 Taste

-- Once they reach your desired level of fermentation, transfer to the refrigerator to halt the process.
+- Once they reach your desired level of fermentation, transfer to the refrigerator to slow down the fermentation process.

 Notes